 First of all lets look at this seasons negatives.
 The elephant in the room is most definitely injuries, and if you follow West Ham.
 As a club, we are cursed with them.
 I believe this is a massive contributor to the turbulent season we just had, Pellegrini was unable to field a consistent team week in week out, which made his job extremely difficult to cement his playing style.
 We had long injuries to key players such as Lanzini, Reid, Yarmolenko, Sanchez and Jack Wilshere.
 All players who would start or be seriously pushing to start.

 A second negative which I believe has been a huge contributor to the season not going as well is the inconsistency of our Full-backs on the right and left side.
-We had the ageing Zabaleta at right-back most of the season due to Fredericks being out with injury for numerous months and when he got back he was inconsistent and has only really found his feet.
+We had the ageing Zabaleta at right-back most of the season due to Fredericks being out with injury for numerous months and when he got back he was inconsistent and has only really just found his feet towards the end of the season.
 But the main problem with our Full-backs came from the left hand side with both Cresswell and Masuaku playing hot potato with the starting spot.
 Both were inconsistent and leaked goals costing points, it could be argued that the winger should be helping them more, but Anderson shouldn’t be having to do their job for them.
 It is most definitely a spot we need to fill this summer, and with someone who will be a guaranteed starter, SPEND BIG.

 Secondly, another positive from this season is the defensive triangle of Fabianski, Diop and Balbuena.
 We got Fabianski for £7M from relegated Swansea City.
 Diop for £22M from French side Toulouse and Balbuena for £4M from Corinthians in Brazil.
 All three have been outstanding, Fabianski boasts the most saves in the whole league and has done for many years, Diop catches the main praise for his size, pace and age but Balbuena is the real hero.
 The Paraguayan Captain was a real bargain and has been a real leader at the back.
 With both of our centre backs being relatively young, the future of the defence is looking bright.